Azure/iotc-device-bridge/README.md

 };
 ```

-## Example 3: connecting a device from The Things Network
+## Example 3: Connecting devices from The Things Network through the device bridge
-Devices in The Things Network can be easily connected to IoT Central through this solution.
-To do so,
-add a new HTTP integration to you application in The Things Network console (`Application > Integrations > add integration > HTTP Integration`).
+Devices in The Things Network (TTN) can be easily connected to IoT Central through this solution.
+To do so, add a new HTTP integration to you application in The Things Network console (`Application > Integrations > add integration > HTTP Integration`).
 Also make sure that your application has a decoder function defined, so the payload of your device
 messages can be automatically converted to JSON before being sent to the Azure Function.

-After the integration has be defined, add the following code **before** the call to `handleMessage`
+After the integration has been defined, add the following code **before** the call to `handleMessage`
 in line 21 of the `IoTCIntegration > index.js` file of your Azure Function.
 This will translate
-the body of your HTTP integration to the expected format:
+the body of your HTTP integration to the expected format.

 ```javascript
 req.body = {